 Serving as interim chairman for nearly a full year, Dr. Dagum maintained the department's course of progress.
 He oversaw the hiring of new faculty, and advanced our programs in patient care, education, research, and community service.

 The Talamini Years (2013-Present)

 During the first five years of his tenure, Dr. Talamini presided over the continued growth of the department's faculty, reaching a total of more than 60 full-time members.

-The successes of his recruitment efforts include the addition of our chief of surgical oncology Aaron R. Sasson, MD; our chief of cardiothoracic surgery Joanna Chikwe, MD; and our chief of pediatric surgery Christopher S. Muratore, MD.
+The successes of his recruitment efforts include the addition of our chief of surgical oncology Aaron R. Sasson, MD; our chief of colon rectal surgery Deborah Nagle, MD; and our chief of pediatric surgery Christopher S. Muratore, MD.